Sprint Technique Warm up drills

 • Aims - to increase flexibility and range of hip movement

-• Action - steady jog sideways on the balls of the feet - right leg across the front of left leg, left leg across the back of the right leg, right leg across the back of the left leg, left leg across the front of right leg and repeat this sequence.
+• Action - steady jog sideways on the balls of the feet - right leg across the front of left leg, left leg across the back of the right leg, right leg across the back of the left leg, left leg across the front of the right leg and repeat this sequence.

 Skip and clap